ishaanshah/GSoC-Proposal/Proposal.md

 # Timeline
 Here is a more detailed week-by-week timeline of the 13 weeks GSoC coding period to keep me on track
 ## Community Bonding Period
 I will use this time to discuss implementation details with mentors.
-I will start configuring the ListenBrainz server and the Spark server to start generating statistics.
+I will start configuring the ListenBrainz server to use `Typescript` and the Spark server to start generating statistics.
 ## Week 1-2
 Finalize and implement the UI for displaying user and sitewide statistics and write tests.
 ## Week 3